michaelhush/M-LOOP/docs/install.rst

 ============
 M-LOOP is available on PyPI and can be installed with your favorite package manager.
 However, we currently recommend you install from the source code to ensure you have the latest improvements and bug fixes.

-The installation process involves four steps.
+The installation process involves three steps.

 1. Get a Python 3 distribution with the standard scientific packages.
 We recommend installing :ref:`sec-anaconda`.
-2. Install the development version of :ref:`sec-scikit-learn`.
-3. Install the development version of :ref:`sec-M-LOOP`.
+2. Install the development version of :ref:`sec-M-LOOP`.
-4. :ref:`Test<sec-Testing>` your M-LOOP install.
+3. :ref:`Test<sec-Testing>` your M-LOOP install.

 .. _sec-anaconda: